AUAP/AP2017/all_miniex/mini_ex9/README.md

 3) Upload your sketch in a directory called "miniex9.
 Create a README file and upload to the same directory.
 The readme file should address the following:
 - Which API have you choosen? and Why?
 - Can you describe your process of making this mini exercise in terms of acquiring, processing, using and representing data?
-- How do you see the aesthetics of (big) data?
+- What is your reflection on the aesthetics of (big) data?

 4)	Provide peer-feedback to 2 of your classmates on their works.
 Write with the issue title "Feedback on mini_ex(?) by (YOUR FULL NAME)".